palm86/hex_flora/priv/herbarium/pelargonium_crithmifolium.md

 }
 ---

 Succulent perennial shrub.
-Trunks are bulky and green and able to photosynthesize in summer when the leaves are absent.
+Trunks are gray and bulky, but turn green in summer when leaves are absent.
 The leaves are pinnate.
 White flowers are produced on panicles that later dry and become spiny.
+Dried panicles are often retained until the next season.

 <!-- read more -->